-I have put the importance of MTTR out there and have not defined to whom in particular the metric is important.
-But the truth is that just about everyone in engineering uses MTTR to measure how long it takes their teams to resolve an incident after it has been reported.
-An incident can be that a server is down, a component is running too slowly, software is failing to deploy or deploy correctly.
-Here’s how 3 different groups encounter MTTR:
+I have put the importance of MTTR out there and have not defined to whom the metric is important.
+The truth is that just about everyone in engineering uses MTTR to measure how long it takes their teams to resolve an incident after it has been reported.
+An incident can be that a server is down, a component is running too slowly and/or software is failing to deploy correctly.
+Here’s how three different groups encounter MTTR:

-• DevOps – According to Payal, MTTR is a “true indicator of how good [the team is] getting with handling change.”
+- DevOps: According to Payal Chakravarty, MTTR is a “True indicator of how good [the team is] getting with handling change.”
 When a deployment goes wrong or unusual activity occurs on the server, the DevOps team should be prepared to handle the issue in a time span agreed to by management.
 There will inevitably be spikes when the DevOps team encounters an issue it has never faced before, but the goal is to have MTTR decrease over time.

 While the importance of MTTR is generally acknowledged, the impediments to its effective management are many.

-• Lack of effective monitoring tools.
+- Lack of effective monitoring tools.
 There is often no baseline for how your system should operate.
-In this situation, ITIL’s framework for providing best practices for aligning IT with business needs has been degraded.
-Instead your teams use homegrown tools to monitor and create a baseline.
-Effective ITSM best-practices are ignored.
+In this situation, ITIL’s framework for providing best practices in aligning IT with business needs has been degraded.
+Instead, teams will use homegrown tools to monitor and create a baseline.
+Effective ITSM best practices are ignored.
 Without these tools or with tools that lack the necessary robustness, you are unable to truly understand your monitoring system.

-• No escalation.
-Even if an engineer is alerted to the incident, he or she has no easy way to escalate the issue when they realize the scope of the problem.
+- No escalation.
+Even if an engineer is alerted of the incident, he or she has no easy way to escalate the issue when they realize the scope of the problem.
 Often, effective resolution of problems requires bringing in other members of your team to resolve issues.

-• Scheduling tools.
-Management cannot coordinate who’s to be alerted based on the type of incident.
+- Scheduling tools.
+Management cannot coordinate who is alerted based on the type of incident.
 Instead, the whole team is alerted regardless of their ability to provide insight or assistance.

-• Excessive alerting.
-Team receives too many false positives and inevitably begins to ignore alerts and eventually starts to miss important ones.
+- Excessive alerting.
+Team receives too many false positives and inevitably begins to ignore alerts.
+Engineers will start to miss important, critical notifications.

 Clearly, MTTR has an impact on many industries.
 And these industries recognize its importance.
-So the question remains how to take away the barriers to decreasing MTTR and improve MTTR management.
+But, the question remains: How can you eliminate the barriers in decreasing MTTR and improving MTTR management?

-• Start using better monitoring tools.
+- Start using better monitoring tools.
 Have good monitoring tools like Labtech, Nagios or Kaseya for example.
 Bring in a ticket with as much relevant information as possible.
 The time taken to become aware of a problem depends primarily on the sophistication of the monitoring system(s).
 Identifying the root cause is usually the biggest cause of MTTR variability and the one that has the highest cost associated with it.
-Once again the solution lays both with the tools you use and the processes you put in place.
+The solution is based on the tools you use and the processes you have in place.

-• Ensure that information goes to the right person.
-Makes sure alerts go to the right person at the right time.
-Every time.
-When a monitoring system detects an issue and sends an email, use OnPage to make sure that the correct engineer is alerted.
+- Ensure that information goes to the right person.
+Ensure alerts go to the right person at the right time.
+When a monitoring system detects an issue and sends an email, use OnPage’s IT service alerting (ITSA) solution to make sure that the correct engineer is notified promptly.

-• Enable escalations.
-Have escalations enabled so that engineers can reach out for the expertise and assistance of others in their DevOps group, MSP or IT team.
+- Enable escalations.
+Have escalations enabled so that engineers can reach out for the expertise and assistance of others in their DevOps groups, MSP or IT teams.

-• Know what is low vs high priority.
+- Know what is low versus high priority.
 Not all alerts are created equal.
-Make sure engineers know when an alert is low priority so they don’t spend time on resolving an issue today that stands in the way of resolving a higher priority issue.
+Ensure engineers know when an alert is low priority, so they don’t spend time in resolving an issue that stands in the way of resolving a time-sensitive, high-priority incident.

-• Measure: Make sure you take time to measure how long it takes your engineers to resolve issues.
+- Measure.
+Make sure you take time to measure how long it takes your engineers to resolve issues.
 If MTTR is too high at your shop, you can only start addressing the issue by measuring how long it takes until an issue is identified (MTTI), how long it takes until an issue is acknowledged (MTTA), and then how long it takes until the issue is resolved (MTTR).
-Fully 70% of MTTR is taken up by MTTI so it is important to identify the correct solution quickly.
+Seventy percent of MTTR is taken up by MTTI, so it is important to identify the correct solution quickly.
 To quote Peter Drucker, “If you can’t measure it you can’t improve it.”

-• Bring human insights in as well.
+- Bring in human insights.
 If monitoring alerts are not coming in with enough detail, find a way to provide further information or documentation.
-Also, if the wrong person is being alerted for an issue, determine who is the right person.
+Also, if the wrong person is being alerted of an issue, determine who is the right person to address the incident.

 Effective incident management is key to improving MTTR.
-If incident management is not correctly handled and MTTR continues to rise, then the true bottom line (revenue) will take a beating along with corporate reputation.
+If incident management is not correctly handled and MTTR continues to rise, then the true bottom line (i.e., revenue) will take a beating along with corporate reputation.
 SLAs will not be met and productivity will diminish.
-Yet rather than staying helpless in the battle to improve MTTR, this article has provided key components for IT professionals to consider and implement.
+Rather than staying helpless in the battle to improve MTTR, this article has provided key components for IT professionals to consider and implement.